-A weakness of all such MDI-QKD protocols is the need of joint measurements such as Bell measurements which are lowly efficient in practise, while a completed Bell measurement can not be provided by linear optics\cite{LC1999Bell}.
-Recently, a MDI-QKD scheme without joint measurements was presented\cite{H2021Measurement} by employing order-rearrangement technology.
-However, it is insecure unless supplied by other technologies, for example, teleportations (which also result in the need of Bell measurements) as the author suggested.
-Therefore, in our knowledge, no previous MDI-QKD protocols can avoid joint measurements securely.
-And on the other hand, can all QKD protocols become measurement-device-independent ones remains a problem.
+A weakness of all such MDI-QKD protocols is the need for joint measurements such as Bell measurements which are lowly efficient in practice, while a completed Bell measurement can not be provided by linear optics\cite{LC1999Bell}.
+Recently, an MDI-QKD scheme without joint measurements was presented\cite{H2021Measurement} by employing order-rearrangement technology.
+However, it still needs to be supplied by other technologies, for example, teleportations (which also result in the need for Bell measurements) as the author suggested, to obtain security.
+Therefore, as far as we know, no previous MDI-QKD protocols can avoid joint measurements securely.
+On the other hand, can all QKD protocols become measurement-device-independent ones remains a problem.

 In this paper, we present a scheme without employing joint measurements, making a prepare-measure QKD protocol measurement-device-independent, which would be called $'measurement-device-independenization'$ of QKD protocols, see Figure 1.
 The protocol might look like the detector-devices-independent(DDI) QKD protocols which are insecure under Trojan horse attacks\cite{LK2014Detector,Q2015Trustworthiness,GR2015Quantum,LL2015Simple,SH2016Insecurity}.
-However, after applying a new scheme, our protocol can immune Trojan horse attack in DDI protocols.
-To illustrate this, we investigate the photon-number-adding(PNA) attack which is exactly Trojan horse attack when applying to DDI protocols and provide a solution called photon-number-purification(PNP) scheme.
+However, after applying a new scheme, our protocol can be immune to the Trojan horse attack in DDI protocols.
+To illustrate this, we investigate the photon-number-adding(PNA) attack which is exactly the Trojan horse attack when applying to DDI protocols, and provide a solution called the photon-number-purification(PNP) scheme.
 The scheme can also close loopholes in previous protocols, such as the DDI protocol, the protocol in \cite{H2021Measurement}, and the plug-and-play protocol\cite{MH1997Plug,GF2006Trojan}.
 Finally, we provide a protocol under practical assumptions.